denniscayo/android_project_test/README.md

 helps write declarative layouts and minimize the glue code necessary to bind application logic and layouts.

+The list of characters is paginated and has been created using pagging3 library.
+50 elements are requested for each call to the service.
+When an character in the list is clicked on, first it checks if the character is already in cache, otherwise a call to the service is made and the response is cached.

 ## Modules Domain Data Services

 The simplest way to explain the communication and function of each module is to illustrate it with a